 The reality is, once your business is up and running, you will invariably need to bring in more bodies.
 More people means more responsibility, not to mention a sharp increase in the number of emails and questions flung in your direction.
 It’s easy to be overwhelmed.
 Unless you’ve been so single-minded about getting things off the ground that you’ve given zero thought to what kind of leader you want to be.

 If that’s the case, don’t worry.
-You’re not alone, and we’re here to help.
+You’re not alone, and we’re here to help with our leadership tips.

 Since Foundr launched, we’ve interviewed more than 100 of the world’s greatest entrepreneurs, and learned an epic amount about starting and running a business.
 In this post, we distill what we’ve learned related to this tough topic.
-Think of it as a mini-masterclass, as taught by some of the founders we’ve come to admire most.
+Think of it as a mini-masterclass of leadership tips, as taught by some of the founders we’ve come to admire most.

 We’ve scoured several hours of incredible wisdom, as told to Foundr Magazine during our entrepreneur interviews, and extracted five golden pieces of advice from some of our most epic guests, all of whom just happen to be awesome leaders.
 Here’s what they had to say, all in one neat little package: